 PhD in French and Comparative Literature

 If you are interested in applying in 2022 and would like to speak with our faculty and students this fall, please contact the Director of Graduate Studies, Professor Madeleine Dobie.
-Admissions to our MA program in French will proceed as usual in 2021.

 This is a sequential program.
 In preparation of the PhD, the MA and MPhil degrees are obtained while fulfilling requirements for the concentration per the Institute of Comparative Literature and Society (ICLS).

 The PhD in French with a concentration in Comparative Literature trains scholars specializing in the literature, culture and history of France and the French-speaking world, with additional graduate work in languages other than English and French.